flagpolejs/flagpole/docs/concepts.md

 [Puppeteer](https://pptr.dev/) is an open source tool where you can automate actions in Chromium (almost identical to Chrome) released by.
 It is similar to how many QA framweorks might use Selenium, other similar packages such as NightmareJS or (the now suspended) PhantomJS.

+# AJV

+[AJV](https://ajv.js.org/) is a popular library that supports an emerging standard of JSON schema definitions.
+Flagpole includes AJV as a dependency and supports its two formats of JSON validaton: [JSON Schema](https://json-schema.org/) and [JSON Type Definition](https://jsontypedef.com/).

 # DOM

 DOM stands of document object model.
 This is a hierarchical structure of a document, usually this refers to an HTML or XML document.
 You can refer to any given element within the document by a selector path, which gives its location relative to the other elements in the document--essentially giving you a map to find it.

 Two schemes for addresses within the document are CSS Selectors and XPath.
 Flagpole uses CSS Selectors for HTML.

 # CLI

 Command line interface is a collection of commands, starting with a given keyword (`flagpole` in our case) that can be typed at the terminal to make certain actions happen.

 # async...await